Phish concert tours and festivals: 1995

 For the first time since 1987, the band took an extensive vacation for the first four and a half months of the year, finally returning in May for the only politically based concert of their entire career – a Voters for Choice benefit concert conceived by Gloria Steinem.
-The majority of that show featured debuts of brand new songs, many of which would remain in the band's rotation for the duration of their career.
+The majority of that show featured debuts of new songs, many of which would remain in the band's rotation for the duration of their career.
 In spite of that, Phish received mixed reviews for participating in the concert, and never participated in partisan events again.

 The band headlined amphitheaters in the summer of 1995 as their first official live album – A Live One – became the first Phish album to receive gold record status.
 The album, released on June 28 and featuring a number of highlights from the band's 1994 tours, became the group's most successful album to date.
 The band was now the premier live touring band in the United States, and the group's fall tour featured several sold-out concerts in large arenas.

 That fall, Phish challenged its audience to two games of chess.
 Each show on the tour featured a pair of moves.
 The band took its turn either at the beginning of or during the first set.
 The audience was invited to gather at the Greenpeace table during the setbreak to determine its move.
 Two games were played on the tour.
 The audience conceded the first game on November 15 in Florida, and the band conceded the second game at its New Year's Eve concert at Madison Square Garden.
 These were the only two games that were played, which left the final score tied at 1-1.